C# Generic & Non-generic Collections

 There are two types of collections available in C#: non-generic collections and generic collections.
-We will learn about non-generic collections in this section.

 |ArrayList||ArrayList stores objects of any type like an array.
 However, there is no need to specify the size of the ArrayList like with an array as it grows automatically.|